jenkins-x/jx-docs/content/en/v3/admin/troubleshooting/webhooks.md

 Now look at the **Webbooks** page to see if your git provider could send webhooks to your hook endpoint.
 On GitHub thats **Settings** ->  **Webhooks**

 It could be your git provider can't see public ingress endpoint?
-If thats the case you may need to look at setting up a tunnel via something like [ngrok to enable on premise webhooks](/v3/admin/platforms/on-premise/#enable-webhooks)
+If thats the case you may need to look at setting up a tunnel via something like [ngrok to enable on-premises webhooks](/v3/admin/platforms/on-premises/#enable-webhooks)

 ### AWS specific issues